 Public bus transport between different cities and in the countryside can be tricky to use.
 There are a number of private bus companies and many of them use separate bus stations.
 There is a website www.e-podroznik.pl trying to gather all that with mostly good and reliable results but you would still have to know which bus stations to choose and where these different stations are.
 We have no experience with buying bus tickets online there.

 Polski Bus www.polskibus.com is probably the most recognised company offering connections between major cities and a secure online booking.

 Underground/subway is only found in Warszawa, and is called metro.
-It is a fairly new one and there are two main lines with plenty of stops.
+It is a fairly new one and there are only two main lines.
 Quick and reliable, not too crowded.

 Trams are usually the second choice for they are usually quicker than busses, especially in crowded cities with intensive traffic like Warszawa or Kraków.